Shadow Economy Index for Russia

-Underreporting of salaries or so called ‘envelope wages’ accounted for 38.7% of the Russian shadow economy in 2018, whereas underreporting of the business income (profits) was 33.8%.
-Underreporting of employees in Russia makes up the remaining 28.3% of the shadow economy.
+Underreporting of salaries or so called ‘envelope wages’ in Russia as a proportion of the true wage accounted for 38.7% on average in 2018, whereas underreporting of the business income (percentage of actual profits) was 33.8%.
+Underreporting of employees in Russia (percentage of the actual number of employees) is estimated at 28.2% in 2018.

 Some companies in Russia, rather than simply concealing part of the income or employees, are completely unregistered and therefore also contribute to the shadow economy.
 We estimate that such companies make up 6.1% of all enterprises in Russia.